DIR is now evaluating patients to receive treatment for CCSVI (Chronic Cerebrospinal Venous Insufficiency).

 No. The procedure is considered experimental for CCSVI or MS as the indication.

 We accept certified checks or all major credit cards as payment for the procedure.
 Patients wishing to use a credit card may contact their credit card company to obtain a cash advance for a check.
 All payments must be in US Dollars to be accepted by our office.
+Payment can be made out to: Dayton Interventional Radiology.

 Yes.
 You can withdraw money from your HSA and use that money for a certified check.